Summertime Safety: Healthy Pet/Happy Pet 1

 Always rinse off your dog in cool water after they have been in the pool or in the ocean, and dry them well to avoid skin infections.

 Parasites and Snakes.
-None of us like to get bitten by mosquitoes, fleas or ticks, and neither do your pets.
-Be sure to provide them with some form of parasite control each month, all year-round.
+None of us like to get bitten by mosquitoes, fleas, or ticks, and neither do our pets.
+Be sure to provide them with some form of parasite control each month, all year round.
 When a flea infestation goes unnoticed, not only is it hard to get it under control (on your pet and in your home), but your dog or cat will get secondary infections.
 They will become itchy and start to chew themselves raw.
 Regular grooming in the summer helps to control the problem, but when your pet is noticeably uncomfortable, it’s time for a trip to your vet’s office.

 Dogs and cats with underlying allergies suffer the most when parasitic infections occur.

 Bee and wasp stings are a problem for our pets in the summer months.

 Snakes and snakebites are very common and require immediate veterinary intervention.
 For these conditions, be sure you know where the nearest emergency room is, and ask your veterinarian what to do should your pet encounter a bug, parasite or other venomous creature.

 Hot Surfaces.
 Sidewalks, truck beds, sandy beaches, parking lots and many other surfaces your dog (or cat) walks on will be especially hot during the summer months.
 Just being aware of this will help you decide when the best time is to take your dog for a walk on the beach or through the neighborhood.